yadirect/rubymine-automation-practicalsqa/README.rst

 cucumber

-To run the framework with tag - 'Feature': cucumber -t @Login or cucumber -t @ContactMe
+To run the framework with tag - 'Feature': cucumber -t @login or cucumber -t @contactMe

-cucumber -t @logintest
-cucumber -t @contactmetest